paescebu/CustomKeyboardKit/README.md

 ```

 ## Using Your Custom Keyboard In SwiftUI
-Once declared, you can use the custom keyboard with the `.customKeyboard(:)` View modifer and using your statically defined property
+Once declared, you can use the custom keyboard with the `.keyboardType(:)` View modifer and using your statically defined property
 ```swift
 struct ContentView: View {
     @State var text: String = ""